zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 	\sqrt{\varepsilon\_r(\omega) \mu\_r(\omega)}.
 $$

+This expression is sometimes called the *complex refractive index*.

 For high frequencies, such as those encountered in optics, we may perform a [Laurent series](https://en.wikipedia.org/wiki/Laurent_series) [expansion](https://www.wolframalpha.com/input/?i=series+sqrt%28a-I%2Fw*b%29) at infinity:

 $$ \tag{7.8}